COVID-19 testing at VA

 If you need treatment, you must start it early for it to work.
 Some treatments must start within 5 days of your first symptoms.

-You can also get more free self-test kits at many local pharmacies.
+- Some local pharmacies also offer self-test kits.
 If you have health insurance, your plan may pay you back for tests.
 Check with your local pharmacies for more information.
+There may also be free tests available if you don’t have insurance.

 What to do next based on your self-test results